Archive for the 'fiction' Category

 A Hu-Li and her sisters are sexual predators.
 They are, in other words, a top-level crypto-predator species that happens to feed on human sexual energy.
 Obviously, then, a fox’s perfect disguise is as a high-class prostitute.
 What better character to skewer the norms of society than the prostitute who pops the bubble of every hypocritical prick along her journey to enlightenment?
 A Hu-Li and her sisters are not human and don’t care about our values.
 A Hu-Li has her own.
 She’s not a liberated sex worker, she’s a predator.

 An enticing one, too: she wears her years of experience with cunning wit, style, pragmatic grace and imperial wisdom—most of the time.
 The narrative sweet spot Pelevin has found in The Sacred Book of the Werewolf, and the one that powers this character-driven novel, lies in the friction between A Hu-Li’s human enculturation and her animal instincts, a friction awash in a superseding assumption: all beings are searching for the levels of their souls.
 A Hu-Li manages to remain a haughty bitch while purporting a profoundly leveling philosophy.
-Continue Reading »
+Read the rest of this entry »

 Shawl’s Filter House Is Best of 2008